dallasm92/pc-build-main-pc/README.md

-# pc-build-main-pc
-🖥️ PC Build – Windows 11 Desktop (MAIN-PC)
+# PC Build – MAIN-PC (Windows 11 Pro Hyper-V Host)

+Custom-built workstation designed for virtualization, IT labs, and daily productivity.

+This document covers:
+- Hardware selection and rationale
+- Physical build process
+- BIOS and OS configuration
+- Post-build validation

 Purpose

 This repository documents the research, assembly, configuration, and validation of my primary Windows 11 desktop (MAIN-PC).